furbrain/SAP5/doc/manual.md

-# Shetland Attack Pony v5
+#Shetland Attack Pony v5

-The Shetland Attack Pony (SAP) now has an integrated laser range finder, and comes with a OLED display and a wide variety of beeping noises.
+The Shetland Attack Pony (SAP) now has an integrated laser range finder, and comes with a OLED display, optional bluetooth capability and a wide variety of beeping noises.

 [Demo video on YouTube](http://www.youtube.com/watch?v=q_M8_QxNhjs)

-## General Usage
+##Quick Start

 **To turn on:**<br>